Qiskit/qiskit-aer/README.md

 pip install qiskit-aer-gpu
 ```

-The package above is for CUDA&reg 12, so if your system has CUDA&reg; 11 installed, install separate package:
+The package above is for CUDA&reg; 12, so if your system has CUDA&reg; 11 installed, install separate package:
 ```bash
 pip install qiskit-aer-gpu-cu11
 ```